AbhishekPandey91/EchoRobbers_Hacktivate/README.md

 ## Team EchoRobbers

-- Team members( Me and Abhishek Pandey) who developed this project for BotRush 3.0 competition with a Money Heist theme
+- Team members( Me and Ayush Jadaun) who developed this project for BotRush 3.0 competition with a Money Heist theme

 ## Acknowledgments